LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

 # Foreword
 ![GithubPoster](https://github.com/LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/blob/main/Pictures/GithubPoster.png)
-This REAMDE is a modified version of Yuta Itoh's README [here](https://github.com/YutaItoh/3D-Eye-Tracker), changed to accomodate for RealSense, IP stream, and Raspi cam.
+This REAMDE is a modified version of Yuta Itoh's README [here](https://github.com/YutaItoh/3D-Eye-Tracker), changed to accommodate for RealSense, IP stream, and Raspi cam.

+Regarding the project's setup, it was situated at the home of one of the group members, primarily due to the impracticality of relocating the station.
+Consequently, all the code has been committed from their computer under the GitHub username (LucasThurnherr).
+It's worth noting that the co-collaborator (NikkieStella) has also been actively involved in the project, despite the primary commitment from one user.

 # 3D-Printable Gaze-Tracking Glass Frames
 All parts of this frame should be printable with a normal 3D printer, such as an Ender3 with a 0.4mm nozzle.
-The links are mirrorable, so print them twice if you want two eye cameras.
+The links are mirrorable, so print them twice if you want two-eye cameras.
 Print at least 3 pins per eyecam, preferably a few more, in case some break.

 ![sepparateprints](https://github.com/LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/blob/main/Pictures/SepparatePrint.png)